Cyfrin/Updraft/courses/solidity/1-simple-storage/7-memory-storage-calldata/+page.md

 <img src="/solidity/remix/lesson-2/memory/calldata.png" style="width: 100%; height: auto;">

 ## Storage
-Variables that reside in `storage` are persistent on the blockchain.
-Variables here remain between function calls and transactions.
+Variables stored in `storage` are persistent on the blockchain, retaining their values between function calls and transactions.

 In our contract, the variable `myFavoriteNumber` is a storage variable.
-Variables declared outside any function, directly under the contract scope, are implicitly converted to storage variables.
+Variables which are declared outside any function are implicitly converted to storage variables.
 ```solidity
 contract MyContract {
     uint256 favoriteNumber; //this is a storage variable
 };
 ```
 ## Strings and primitive types
-If you try to specify the `memory` keyword for `uint256`, you'll encounter this error:
+If you try to specify the `memory` keyword for an `uint256` variable, you'll encounter this error:
 ```markdown
 > Data location can only be specified for array, struct, or mapping type
 ```
 <img src="/solidity/remix/lesson-2/memory/memory-err.png" style="width: 100%; height: auto;">

-In Solidity, a `string` is recognized as an **array of bytes** and it's handled as such.
-On the other hand, primitive types, like `uint256` have built-in mechanisms that dictate how and where they are stored, accessed, and manipulated.
+In Solidity, a `string` is recognized as an **array of bytes**.
+On the other hand, primitive types, like `uint256` have built-in mechanisms that dictate how and where they are stored, accessed and manipulated.

-🚧 **WARNING** <br>
+> 🚧 **WARNING** <br>
 You can't use the `storage` keyword for variables inside a function.
 Only `memory` and `calldata` are allowed here, as the variable only exists temporarily.

 ```solidity